 (2) Where under section 104(3) of the Act the Commission permits a permit holder to postpone the closing date of a standard lottery, the permit holder shall cause the new closing date to be made available to the public using the means by which notification of winners is to take place.

-[Regulation 29 inserted in Gazette 11 May 1993 p.
-2398; amended in Gazette 23 Feb 1996 p.
+[Regulation 29 inserted by Gazette 11 May 1993 p.
+2398; amended by Gazette 23 Feb 1996 p.
 674.]

 30. Unclaimed prizes in standard lotteries